List of autobiographical comics

 An autobiographical comic (also autobio, graphic memoir, or autobiocomic) is an autobiography in the form of comic books or comic strips.
 The form first became popular in the underground comix movement and has since become more widespread.
-It is currently most popular in Canadian, American and French comics; all artists listed below are from the U.S. unless otherwise specified.
+It is currently most popular in Canadian, American and French comics.

 Autobiographical comics are a form of biographical comics (also known as biocomics).